 An old path leads from the eastern shore of the lake to Pilistvere.
 This old path is a blessed thing for a pilgrim, as many generations before us have trodden it while going to church.
-It was not as easy to find the path, though.
-We asked and looked for it and could not find it until Mati Hõbemägi whom we met last autumn – and many thanks to him – showed us the way.
 About a couple of kilometres the path is clearly visible, but then it almost disappears.
 It leads straight to the old churchyard at Pilistvere.

 Accommodation available at Eistvere: